$d$-connectivity of the random graph with restricted budget: Proof for the case

 \textbf{Stage 1: the auxiliary process and Builder's strategy.} ($o(n\log n)$ rounds, $dn/2 + o(n)$ accepted edges)\\

-The auxiliary process is divided into $d$ independent \emph{iterations}, and every iteration consists of the first $\omega^{-1} n\log n$ rounds of an Erd\H{o}s-R\'enyi process.
+The auxiliary process is divided into $d$ independent \emph{iterations}, and every iteration consists of the first $n\log n/\omega$ rounds of an Erd\H{o}s-R\'enyi process.
 At every iteration, we let Builder construct a matching by greedily accepting every edge that does not share a vertex with the ones accepted up to now during the current iteration.
 Finally, we colour the edges constructed at iteration $i\in [d]$ in colour $i$; note that one edge may be coloured in more than one colour.
-We call such edges \emph{repeated}; note that in order to compare the strategy of Builder in the auxiliary process and in the original one, it is sufficient to ignore the rounds at which repeated edges are proposed for a second, third, etc. time.

-Using that the $d$ matchings are independent, by conditioning on the set of vertices of degree 1 at every iteration we obtain a graph distributed according to a configuration model in which every vertex is incident to at most $d$ half-edges in different colours, and monochromatic half-edges are matched uniformly at random.
-In fact, our motivation to introduce this auxiliary process is rooted in the fact that the configuration model is quite well-understood and easier to work with.
+Using that the $d$ matchings are independent, by conditioning on the set of vertices of degree 1 at every iteration, we obtain a graph distributed according to a configuration model in which every vertex is incident to at most $d$ half-edges in different colours, and monochromatic half-edges are matched uniformly at random.
+Our motivation to introduce this auxiliary process is rooted in the fact that the configuration model is quite well-understood and easier to work with.